-· Efforts the school district makes to seek parent input in making decisions for the school district and each school site
+Efforts the school district makes to seek parent input in making decisions for the school district and each school site

-Opportunities for Parental Involvement (School Year 2018-19)
+Opportunities for Parental Involvement (School Year 2019-20)

-Virginia Rocca Barton parents serve on our School Site Council, ELAC and DELAC.
+Virginia Rocca Barton parents serve on our School Site Council, ELAC and DAC/DELAC.
 They help us make decisions about what is best for our school.
-We ask all parents to come to Back-to-School Night in the fall and Open House in the spring.
+We invite all parents to participate at our Back-to-School Night in the fall and Open House in the spring.
 Parents have the opportunity to participate in our Koffee Klatch which meet once a month and offer important presentations of need for our parents and community.
 Along with the Koffee Klatch, we have parent workshops presented by Parenting Partners, and Family Meals Challenge.
-We also have a Parent Patrol Program, which consists of parents who are trained as volunteers in order to promote safety on campus.
 We have an annual "Grandparents Day" in which grandparents are brought in as guests and they read to their grandchildren.
 We have parent-teacher conferences in November and March.
 We have a family functions each year that promote community participation, such as educational fund-raisers, fall and winter programs, PTO, and Family Reading Night.
 Parents are also welcome to visit their children's classrooms.
 If you are interested in participating in any of the parent involvement opportunities at the school, please contact Alberto Jaramillo, Principal, at (831) 753-5770.